 Underperforming patient recruitment has been a long-time problem for clinical trials.
 Ninety percent of worldwide clinical trials are delayed due to under-performing patient recruitment.
 Study timelines are typically extended to nearly double their original duration to meet desired enrollment levels for all therapeutic areas.
-In addition to delayed timelines, 37% of sites do not meet their enrollment target, while 11% of sites fail to enrol a single patient.
+In addition to delayed timelines, 37% of sites do not meet their enrollment target, while 11% of sites fail to enroll a single patient.

 There are many reasons why clinical trial recruitment is difficult.
 For one, people have a poor awareness of clinical trials—less than one in three people have heard of clinical trials, and less than one in 20 know how to find out more about clinical trials.
 Then, there are reasons like poor public perception of clinical trials, as well as increasing numbers of trials and consequent higher competition for patients.
 There’s also the increasing complexity of protocols, which leads to an increase in eligibility criteria that decreases the chances of successful enrollment.